-base capex expenditure adjustment in accordance with clause B1;
+base capex expenditure adjustment; and

-policies and processes adjustment in accordance with clause B2, subject to subclause (4); and

-grid output adjustment in accordance with clause B3..
+grid output adjustment.

-Where the Commission considers that it requires further information for the purpose of reviewing the calculations and deciding on the things specified in subclause (1), the Commission will request provision by Transpower of such information by a date specified by the Commission such that it is reasonable for Transpower to comply with.
+Where the Commission considers that it requires further information for the purpose of calculating the adjustments in subclause (1), it will request Transpower to provide such information by a reasonable future date.

-For the purpose of subclause (1)the Commission will not calculate the items specified in that subclause until after having evaluated relevant information disclosed pursuant to:
+The Commission will not calculate the adjustments in subclause (1) until after having evaluated relevant information disclosed pursuant to:

 a request made pursuant to subclause (2):

-an ID determination:
+an ID determination; or

-a notice made under s 53ZD of the Act.
+a s 53ZD notice.

-For the purpose of subclause (1)(b), where in respect of the same project or programme Transpower has not complied with both clause 3.2.1 and clause 3.2.2, the Commission will disregard one of those instances of non-compliance for the purpose of calculating the policies and processes adjustment in accordance with clause B2.

-The Commission will publish its decision of the matters referred to in subclause (1) as soon as reasonably practicable.
+The Commission will publish its decision under this clause as soon as reasonably practicable.

-3.2.3 Approval of base capex in addition to the base capex allowance
+3.2.3 Approval of base capex in addition to the base capex allowances

 Transpower may submit, no later than the last working day in the June twenty-two months before the end of a regulatory period, an application for approval of additional base capex relating to assets forecast to be commissioned within that regulatory period in respect of a listed project to be recognised as approved base capex for any of the disclosure years that follow the disclosure year of approval.